Rangi42/polishedcrystal/README.md

 * Add: Dark battle intro at night.
 * Fix: Lt.
 Surge's electric fence color does not override speech bubbles.
 * Fix: Zap Cannon has 120 power.
+* Fix: Pay Day pays 5 times the user's level, not 2.
 * Fix: Explosion and Self-Destruct do not halve Defense.
 * Fix: Quick Ball catch rate multiplier is 5 on the first turn.
 * Fix: Minimize raises evasion by two stages.